 Australia is a haven for solo travellers and when you travel to Australia alone you’re bound to come across other people doing the same thing.

 If you’re like me, you’ll love the sense of freedom and independence that you get from travelling alone.
 You can do what you want when you want without having to always fit in with other people.

-There are plenty of options if you feel like company when you solo travel around Australia.
+There are plenty of options if you feel like company when you solo travel in Australia.
 If you stay in hostels it’s easy to meet other travellers.
 Check hostel notice boards, Facebook pages or www.gumtree.com to find a travel companion.
 You might find a like-minded, free spirit to join you for all or part of your trip.

 You might also consider joining a tour and travelling with a group.
 You can spend a day on a tour or as long as you like.
 There are lots of day trips and longer tours to choose from if you need transport or just want some company for a day.

-Tips for travelling solo in Australia
+Tips for Travelling Solo in Australia

 - Research your trip so you know where you’re going & how you’ll get there.